MicrosoftDocs/cpp-docs/docs/dotnet/queue-stl-clr.md

 ### Remarks

-The member function returns a reference to the first element of the controlled sequence, which must be non-empty.
+The member function returns a reference to the first element of the controlled sequence, which must be nonempty.
 You use it to access the first element, when you know one exists.

 ### Example